 AI presents new risks and challenges that may affect our business.
-We have made, and expect to continue to make investments to integrate AI and machine learning technology into our solutions.
+We have made, and expect to continue to make investments to integrate AI and machine learning technology into our solutions, as evidenced by our acquisition of Lacework.
 AI presents risks, challenges, and potentially unintended consequences that could impact our ability to effectively use of AI successfully in our business.
 Given the nature of AI technology, we face an evolving regulatory landscape and significant competition from other companies.
 Our AI efforts may not be successful and our competitors may incorporate AI into their products more quickly or more successfully than us, which could impair our ability to compete effectively and adversely affect our financial results.
 Data practices by us or others that result in controversy could also impair the acceptance of AI solutions.
 This in turn could undermine confidence in the decisions, predictions, analysis, and effectiveness of our AI-related initiatives.
 The rapid evolution of AI, including potential government regulation of AI, may require significant additional resources related to AI in our solutions.
 Our AI-related initiatives may result in new or enhanced governmental or regulatory scrutiny, including regarding the use of AI in our solutions and the marketing of products using AI, litigation, customer reporting or documentation requirements, ethical or social concerns, or other complications.
-For example, AI technologies, including generative AI, may create content that appears correct but is factually inaccurate or flawed, or contains copyrighted or other protected material, and if our customers or others use this flawed content to their detriment, we may be exposed to brand or reputational harm, competitive harm, or legal liability.
-Any of the foregoing could adversely affect our business, reputation, or financial results.
+For example, AI technologies, including generative AI, may create content that appears correct but is factually inaccurate (hallucinations) or flawed, or contains copyrighted or other protected material, and if our customers or others use this flawed content to their detriment, we may be exposed to brand or reputational harm, competitive harm, or legal liability.
+If customer data is used to train AI based systems and such data is not adequately anonymized, this may lead to breach of sensitive information and loss of customer trust.
+The use of AI also brings ethical issues related to privacy, s